 Taking a bath

 Listening to music

 Teaching your child relaxation strategies not only helps them with negative feelings (worried, sad, angry, etc) when they arise, but also helps to calm a busy body.
 Here are some tips:

-- Use counting as a strategy to help your child calm down.
+- Count Together: Use counting as a strategy to help your child calm down.
 Depending on your child’s age and counting skills, you can count to 3, 5, or 10.
-You can also try counting backwards.
+You can also try counting backward.

-- Mind Yeti: “The app teaches mindfulness using fun characters, stories, and sounds that helps listeners calm down, focus, connect, and sleep.”
+- Mind Yeti: “The app teaches mindfulness using fun characters, stories, and sounds that help listeners calm down, focus, connect, and sleep.”

 - Cosmic Kids Yoga: “Fun yoga and mindfulness videos for kids aged 3 to 9, presented by Jaime.
 Kids love to follow Jaime as she goes on yoga adventures and explains mindfulness in ways that they really get.”

-- GoNoodle: “GoNoodle provides dance-alongs, yoga videos, mindfulness activities, and other awesomely active and fun ways to move!”
+- GoNoodle: “GoNoodle provides dance-along, yoga videos, mindfulness activities, and other awesomely active and fun ways to move!”